zeddmaxx/AutomateWA-sux/Timeline&Scoping.md

 * Speech Impairment
   * text based chat alternatives to interact.
   * feedback forms and emails are present instead of phone number.

+* Miscellaneous
+  * If translations to other languages are available.

 ### Timeline
 * 4th March - 30th April Research about web accessibility testing and testing tools/frameworks and prepare a scoping document.